 This is why I would advise caution on this point.
 If you’ve just spent the best part of a few months looking for your perfect new home.

-If this is your dream home, to the extent that if you were not able to proceed to buy it that you’d very very disappointed.
+If this is your dream home you need to tread carefully.
+Especially if it’s to the extent you’d be very disappointed to not secure the house.
 Then I suggest that a cheeky offer of 10% or more could risk rejection.
+And possibly even alienating the seller.

 But another saying you should consider is “if you don’t ask, you don’t get“.